At Thought Machine we’re building a cloud-native core banking platform called Vault Core. Two of the main requirements we have are:

 Once your branch has been merged into master, we determine the Docker images that have been affected, re-build them and tag them with a unique hash based on the contents of the image.
 We then move on to template our Kubernetes object definitions (explained below).

 Since we treat Docker labels as immutable, updating our Deployment YAML files every time an image changed would be painful.
 Instead, we template these values in at the end of the build.
-An example of a committed deployment might look
+An example of a committed deployment might look like:

 - name: service-container